blueflagss/blueflaggs/README.md

 ## About Me

-Hi, I'm `hypnotic` a full stack-developer/programmer, I reside from 🇨🇦.
+Hello, I'm `hypnotic` a full stack-developer/programmer, I reside from 🇨🇦.
 I am willing to learn new things and if you're wanting to join any projects feel free to make PRs.
 ## My Skills

 <img src="https://img.shields.io/badge/C++-%2300599C.svg?logo=c%2B%2B&logoColor=white">